seqan/learning-resources/doc/nanocourse/bwt.md

 This property is the key when searching in the BWT.

-In order to conduct the LF-Mapping efficiently, we need two helper data structures, namely the occurence table `Occ` and the count table `C`.
+In order to conduct the LF-Mapping efficiently, we need two helper data structures, namely the occurence table \f$Occ\f$ and the count table \f$C\f$.

 # Helper data structures: Occ & C